The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 Police - Wrapped Around Your Finger

-With words screaming for submission, and logic that ties you up and rapes you, Sting, Andy and Stewart rework
+With words screaming for submission, and logic that ties you up and rapes you, Andy, Stewart and Sting rework

-XTC's "Making Plans for Nigel" and release versions in Spanish and Japanese, while "King" is beloved by Fifty
+XTC's "Making Plans for Nigel" and release versions of "De Do" in Spanish and Japanese, while "King" is

 Poodle-Rock Cover Art Hall Of Fame!